 Experiment MPRC/L replicated the experiment in the MPRC, except that animals were tested during their light phase instead of their dark phase.
-The two experiments were compared using genotype × experiment two-way ANOVA.
-All the genotype differences that were significant in the across-lab comparison were also significant in this comparison except for one: the Diversity.
-The only endpoint that was significantly different between the two experiments was the Lingering Spatial Spread.
-None of the interaction effects were significant.
+The two experiments were compared with a Genotype $\times$ Experiment two-way ANOVA.
+All the genotype differences that were significant in the across-labs comparison were also significant in this comparison except for one: the diversity.
+The only endpoint that was significantly different between the two experiments was the lingering spatial spread.
+None of the interaction effects was significant.

 Experiment NIDA/LS replicated the experiment in NIDA, except that animals were tested during their light phase and also received a saline injection.
-Out of the 15 genotype differences that were significant in the across-lab comparison, only 4 were not significant in this comparison: the Maximal Segment Speed, the Diversity, the Number of Stops per Excursion and the Home Base Relative Occupancy.
-The only endpoint that was significantly different in experiment NIDA/LS was the Latency to Half Maximum Speed.
-As in the previous comparisons, none of the interaction terms were significant.
+Out of the 15 genotype differences that were significant in the across-labs comparison, only 4 were not significant in this comparison: the maximal segment speed, the diversity, the number of stops per excursion, and the home base relative occupancy.
+The only endpoint that was significantly different in Experiment NIDA/LS was the latency to half maximum speed.
+As in the previous comparisons, none of the interaction terms was significant.